-- (6) The Minister shall serve written notice of any amendment of an authorisation on the holder of the authorisation.
-The notice shall include a statement- - (a) setting out the grounds on which the Minister has amended the authorisation, and - (b) informing the holder that- - (i) the holder may appeal to an Appeal Tribunal against the amendment, and - (ii) if the holder proposes to appeal to an Appeal Tribunal against the amendment, the holder may, within one month after being served with the notice of amendment, serve a notice of intention to appeal on the Minister, in the form provided or specified by the Minister. - (7) The amendment of an authorisation under this section takes effect from the date of the notice of amendment or, if a later date is specified in the notice, from that date, whether or not an appeal against the amendment is made under section 100. - 94.-(1) The holder of an authorisation commits an offence if the Offence to fail to holder fails to comply with-
+(6) The Minister shall serve written notice of any amendment of an authorisation on the holder of the authorisation.
+The notice shall5 include a statement-

+- (a) setting out the grounds on which the Minister has amended the authorisation, and - (b) informing the holder that- - (i) the holder may appeal to an Appeal Tribunal against the amendment, and - (ii) if the holder proposes to appeal to an Appeal Tribunal against the amendment, the holder may, within one month after being served with the notice of amendment, serve a notice of intention to appeal on the Minister, in the form provided or specified by the Minister.

-comply with conditions or prescribed requirements.
+(7) The amendment of an authorisation under this section takes effect from the date of the notice of amendment or, if a later date is specified in the notice, from that date, whether or not an appeal 20 against the amendment is made under section 100.

+94.-(1) The holder of an authorisation commits an offence if the Offence to fail to holder fails to comply with-

-- (a) any condition of the authorisation, or - (b) any prescribed requirements. - (2) A person who commits an offence under this section is liable- - (a) on summary conviction, to a fine not exceeding $\leq 2,000$, or - (b) on conviction on indictment, to a fine not exceeding €100,000. - (3) The Minister may prescribe requirements for the purposes of subsection (1)(b) only if the Minister is satisfied that it is necessary to do so for the proper and orderly regulation of the business of trust or company service providers and, in particular, for preventing such businesses from being used to carry out money laundering or terrorist financing. - 95.-(1) The holder of an authorisation shall take reasonable Holder of steps to ensure that the following persons are fit and proper persons: authorisation to - (a) in a case where the holder of the authorisation is a body and beneficial corporate, a partnership or an individual carrying on owners are fit and business as a trust or company service provider as a part- proper persons. ner in a partnership, any principal officer of the body corporate or partnership (as the case may be);
+- (a) any condition of the authorisation, or - (b) any prescribed requirements. - 25 (2) A person who commits an offence under this section is liable- - (a) on summary conviction, to a fine not exceeding $\in 2,000$, or - (b) on conviction on indictment, to a fine not exceeding $\in 100,000.$

+(3) The Minister may prescribe requirements for the purposes of subsection (1)(b) only if the Minister is satisfied that it is necessary to do so for the proper and orderly regulation of the business of trust or company service providers and, in particular, for preventing such businesses from being used to carry out money laundering or 35 terrorist financing.

+95.-(1) The holder of an authorisation shall take reasonable Holder of steps to ensure that the following persons are fit and proper persons: authorisation to

-ensure that principal officers
+Holder of authorisation to ensure that principal officers and beneficial owners are fit and proper persons.

-(b) any person who is a beneficial owner of the business concerned.
+- (a) in a case where the holder of the authorisation is a body and beneficial corporate, a partnership or an individual carrying on owners are fit and business as a trust or company service provider as a part-proper persons. ner in a partnership, any principal officer of the body corporate or partnership (as the case may be); - (b) any person who is a beneficial owner of the business concerned.